Queenie Paul: Career

 Queenie Paul was on stage with J.C.
 Williamson as a chorus girl by age 15.
-In her early 20s she was "principal boy" in a production of a pantomime, The Bunyip.
+In her early 20s she was the principal boy in a production of a pantomime, The Bunyip.
 In 1917 she co-starred with an American actor at the National Theatre; she and Mike Connors were soon wed, and worked in shows together for most of the next twelve years.
 Their "Con-Paul Theatre" company opened in 1931, with them headlining a variety show.
 In 1932, she was "ballet mistress and star" at the Sydney Theatre Royal.
 The Connors took a touring company to New Zealand in the mid-1930s.
 Apart from Connors, who was busy with a new broadcasting career, Paul concentrated on producing shows featuring her chorus line, the "Sun-Kissed Girls".

 Honours

 Paul's stylish wardrobe was often remarked upon and reported about.
 Later in life, she continued performing in variety shows, and she was a regular guest on television talk shows.
-In 1977 she was the guest of honor on an episode of This is Your Life.
+In 1977 she was the guest of honor on an episode of This Is Your Life.
 In 1982, she was awarded an Order of Australia medal (OAM).